timurorbit/TestN/README.md

 # MageDefence Unity Project

-MageDefence is a Unity-based test project developed as part of a test task for Nekki.
+MageDefence is a Unity-based test project developed as part of a test task.
 The concept is simple: a mage defends against monsters.
 The project emphasizes good programming practices and production-ready code, focusing on extensibility and maintainability.
 ![image](https://github.com/user-attachments/assets/c13c3012-7e79-49a5-a358-b12d9b9d4132)

 ---